TimGoll/catan_digital_3d/README.md

   - RX / TX
   - data busy (if a slave wants to transmit data, it checks if busy is low before pulling it high and transmitting the data after that)
 - each hex has its own MCU
-- when the hexgrid loses power, the grid has to be rebuit
+- when the hexgrid loses power, the grid has to be rebuilt
   - the master first pulls the data busy line high
   - the slaves then know that they can't transmit data and wait until the master requested their state one by one